andrewdallow/Magento2Practise/app/code/Training/ProductList/README.md

         Stores | Configuration | Catalog | My Account Product List

-Note: the 'Maximum Number of Products to List' option is validated (Training\ProductList\Model\ConfigurationValidation) so that only integer numbers can be specified.
+Note: the 'Maximum Number of Products to List' option is validated so that only integer numbers can be specified and is a required field.
+The Product List Name is also validated as a required field.

 A value of '0' will list no products, while a value of '10' will list up to '10' products.